 When your child comes down with something, you want answers right away.
 You definitely don’t want to wait sometimes days or even hours to talk to someone or get some tests.
 New medical technology devices are helping bridge the gap between the first sniffle and answers and solutions so your child feels better.
 Today, I have an expert, Robin Farmanfarmaian, to share with us more about these amazing new medical technology devices .
-In her new book available now on Amazon (affiliate link), “The Patient as CEO”, Robin Farmanfarmaian shines a light on the best ways to become the key decision-maker, or CEO, of one’s own healthcare through breakthroughs in biomedical technology (wearable sensors, 3D printing, artificial intelligence, robotics and more).
+In her new book available now on Amazon (affiliate link), “The Patient as CEO”, Robin Farmanfarmaian shines a light on the best ways to become the key decision-maker, or CEO, of one’s own healthcare.
+She focuses on breakthroughs in biomedical technology (wearable sensors, 3D printing, artificial intelligence, robotics and more).

-New Medical Technology Devices For Parents
+Examples of Medical Technology Devices For Parents

 1) Point of Care Diagnostics and Connected Devices